ellisonbg/py4science/book/getting_started.rst

    # the dtype, or "data type" here is 'int32' for a 32 bit integer or
    # 'int64' for a 64 bit architecture.
 The dtype depends on the
-   # archituecture of your machine
+   # architecture of your machine
    In [58]: myarray.dtype
    Out[58]: dtype('int32')